-A: We have made full disclosure of details of legal advisors and proposed contractors on the foundation information page.
+A: We have made full disclosure of details of legal advisors and proposed contractors on the about us information page.
 Nothing is hidden and all aspects are verifiable.

 Q: Why does the ICAN register show the project370 org domain as belonging to a South African ISP?